itstommi/Vocab/README.md

 # About
-Displays a new vocabulary word everyday in your terminal using a python web scraper.
+Displays a new vocabulary word everyday in your terminal using python with Selenium.
 If you have questions, feel free to pm me on [Reddit](https://reddit.com/user/ImportantDesk) (Don't read my comments before 6/2/2020 as they are now outdated.
 Everything you need to know is included below).

 ## Screenshot
 ![Screenshot](https://i.imgur.com/IfwgKjL.png)